Trading-Goose/Perplefina/docs/API/SEARCH.md

 {
   "chatModel": {
     "provider": "openai",
-    "name": "gpt-4o-mini"
-  },
-  "embeddingModel": {
-    "provider": "openai",
-    "name": "text-embedding-3-large"
-  },
+    "model": "gpt-4o-mini",
+    "apiKey": "sk-...",  // Optional: for custom API key "baseUrl": "https://api.openai.com/v1"  // Optional: for custom endpoint },
-  "optimizationMode": "speed",
+  "optimizationMode": "balanced",
-  "focusMode": "webSearch",
+  "focusMode": "news",
-  "query": "What is Perplexica",
+  "query": "Tesla latest earnings report",
   "history": [
-    ["human", "Hi, how are you?"],
-    ["assistant", "I am doing well, how can I help you today?"]
+    ["human", "What are the latest market trends?"], ["assistant", "The market has been showing strong momentum..."]
   ],
+  "systemInstructions": "Focus on financial metrics and market impact.", "maxSources": 15,
+  "maxToken": 4000,
+  "includeImages": false,
+  "includeVideos": false,
-  "systemInstructions": "Focus on providing technical details about Perplexica's architecture.", "stream": false
+  "stream": false
 }
 ```

 ### Request Parameters

 - **`chatModel`** (object, optional): Defines the chat model to be used for the query.
-For model details you can send a GET request at `http://localhost:3000/api/models`.
-Make sure to use the key value (For example "gpt-4o-mini" instead of the display name "GPT 4 omni mini").
+You can either use system-configured models or provide custom model configuration.

-  - `provider`: Specifies the provider for the chat model (e.g., `openai`, `ollama`).
+  - `provider` (string): Specifies the provider for the chat model (e.g., `openai`, `ollama`, `groq`, `anthropic`).
-  - `name`: The specific model from the chosen provider (e.g., `gpt-4o-mini`).
+  - `model` (string): The specific model from the chosen provider (e.g., `gpt-4o-mini`, `llama3`).
-  - Optional fields for custom OpenAI configuration:
+  - **Custom Model Configuration** (all fields required for custom models):
-    - `customOpenAIBaseURL`: If you’re using a custom OpenAI instance, provide the base URL.
-    - `customOpenAIKey`: The API key for a custom OpenAI instance.

-- **`embeddingModel`** (object, optional): Defines the embedding model for similarity-based searching.
-For model details you can send a GET request at `http://localhost:3000/api/models`.
-Make sure to use the key value (For example "text-embedding-3-large" instead of the display name "Text Embedding 3 Large").

-  - `provider`: The provider for the embedding model (e.g., `openai`).
+    - `apiKey` (string): Your API key for the model provider.
-  - `name`: The specific embedding model (e.g., `text-embedding-3-large`).
+    - `baseUrl` (string, optional): Custom base URL if using a self-hosted or proxy endpoint.

 - **`focusMode`** (string, required): Specifies which focus mode to use.
 Available modes:

-  - `webSearch`, `academicSearch`, `writingAssistant`, `wolframAlphaSearch`, `youtubeSearch`, `redditSearch`.
+  - **Financial Modes:**
+    - `news`: Searches latest financial news and market updates (uses news engines).
+    - `fundamentals`: Analyzes company fundamentals, earnings, and financial statements.
+    - `macroEconomy`: Provides macroeconomic data, indicators, and analysis.
+    - `social`: Searches social media and forums for market sentiment and discussions.

+  - **General Modes:**
+    - `webSearch`: General web search across all engines.
+    - `academicSearch`: Academic papers and research (uses arxiv, google scholar, pubmed).
+    - `writingAssistant`: Writing help without web search.
+    - `wolframAlphaSearch`: Computational and data analysis queries.
+    - `youtubeSearch`: YouTube video search.
+    - `redditSearch`: Reddit discussion search.

 - **`optimizationMode`** (string, optional): Specifies the optimization mode to control the balance between performance and quality.
+Defaults to `balanced`.
 Available modes:

-  - `speed`: Prioritize speed and return the fastest answer.
+  - `speed`: Prioritize speed without reranking results.
-  - `balanced`: Provide a balanced answer with good speed and reasonable quality.
+  - `balanced`: Use embedding models for reranking to improve result relevance.

 - **`query`** (string, required): The search query or question.

+- **`maxSources`** (number, optional): Maximum number of sources to retrieve.
+Defaults vary by focus mode (10-25).

+- **`maxToken`** (number, optional): Maximum number of tokens for the response.
+Default is 4000.

+- **`includeImages`** (boolean, optional): Whether to include images in search results.
+Default is false.

+- **`includeVideos`** (boolean, optional): Whether to include videos in search results.
+Default is false.

 - **`systemInstructions`** (string, optional): Custom instructions provided by the user to guide the AI's response.
 These instructions are treated as user preferences and have lower priority than the system's core instructions.
 For example, you can specify a particular writing style, format, or focus area.